Ziad Hayek: Lebanon

 Although the PPP Law did not require it, Hayek worked hand in hand with civil society in Lebanon and invited a number of civil society organizations to form Transparency and Fairness Civil Society Project Audit Committees to supervise the HCP's activities in tendering PPP projects.
 The Lebanese Transparency Association is leading this effort under the aegis of Transparency International.
 Participating NGOs include: ALDIC, LCPS, LIOG, Nahnoo.

+In 2019, Lebanon nominated Hayek for World Bank's Presidency.
+The Lebanese Government withdrew Hayek's nomination in March 2019.
+The Lebanese press reported that Prime Minister Saad Hariri informed the Council of Ministers that the decision to withdraw the nomination was taken due to foreign pressure.